foss-style/Cringeworthy/README.md

 Thanks.
 Thanks... a lot.

 ## Another Suggestion
-Create an app to a checklist to redeem yourselves.
+Create an app with a checklist and a getText function for notes to redeem yourselves.
 Offer the link.

 `Note: The purpose of this github is to offer content and information related to the FOSS community and culture.
 I mean, honestly, if I test this link and it works in Windows - that's an entirely other issue.`